haris0/hotstar-clone/README.md

 ### Install dependencies

-Before you ready to run the web, you need install all required dependencies, by run this command on root of project:
+Before you ready to run the web, you need install all required dependencies, use **Node.js 18.17 or later**. run this command on root of project:

 ```bash
 npm run install